Kahmyl/dvents/README.md

 # Dvents
 An event finder app that allows you to view all, search and also book a space for your favourite events.
-It also allow Authenticated users to add their events
+It also allows Authenticated users to add their events

 # Setup
 App was developed with: